 - Reaching break-even point

-- Revenue exceeding the customer acquisition
+- Income exceeding the customer acquisition

-These are just some of the examples you could use as part of the AARRR Framework for your business.
+These are just some examples you could use as part of the AARRR Framework for your business.
 They could change based on the type of business or industry you are in, i.e., there is nothing set in stone for the AARRR framework.